rombrew/phobia/doc/MachineTuning.md

 It should be noted that above constraints are used differently depending on selected control loop.
-In case of speed control above constraints are applied to speed setpoint to get trackpoint **pm.s_track**.
+In case of speed control above constraints are applied to speed setpoint to get trackpoint `pm.s_track`.
 In other words we do not limits actual parameters but limit input setpoint to comply it with constraints.

 Quite different in the case of current control.
-You should enable
+You should enable `SPEED_LIMITED` feature to apply above speed loop constraints to actual speed and acceleration.

     (pmc) reg pm.config_SPEED_LIMITED 1

-to apply above constraints to actual speed and acceleration if you need it of course.
-Here trackppoint is driven by actual speed estimate with acceleration constraint.
-For system stability we have introduced a linear control area **pm.s_linspan**.
+Here trackpoint is driven by actual speed estimate with acceleration constraint.
+For system stability we have introduced a linear regulation region `pm.l_track_tol` and blending gain `pm.l_gain_LP`.
 So there may be some backlash in case of direction change.

-Also you can tune PD regulator gains.
+Also you can tune PD regulator gains manually.

     (pmc) reg pm.lu_gain_mq_LP <x>
 	(pmc) reg pm.s_gain_P <x>
 	(pmc) reg pm.s_gain_D <x>

-PD regulator gains can be reverted to default by setting **s_gain_P** to 0.

-	(pmc) reg pm.s_gain_P 0

 ## Brake function

-If you need a holding brake function in combination with current control then enable this.
+If you need a holding brake function in combination with current control then enable `HOLDING_BRAKE` feature.
 It is activated when current setpoint is negative.
 Brake current is limited by absolute value of setpoint so brake is proportional.

 	(pmc) reg pm.config_HOLDING_BRAKE 1